opentok/opentok-windows-sdk-samples/README.md

 This app shows how to leverage IAudioDevice to provide a cusotm audio device that reads audio from a file and uses it as input for the audio stream.

+### Transformers

+This sample shows how to leverage the media processing API to apply transformations to the video and audio streams.
+The sample uses both custom transformers and standard transformers like blur and noise suppression provided by Vonage.
+For the latter, and additional package "Vonage.Client.Video.Transformers" is required.

 ## Development and Contributing

 Interested in contributing?
 We :heart: pull requests!
 See the